jsmoriss/jsm-user-locale/readme.txt

 **Version 1.1.2-1 (2016/12/21)**

 * *New Features*
-	* Added Polylang integration - the "User Locale" menu will use the Polylang language URLs if available.
+	* Added Polylang integration - the user locale menu will use the Polylang language URLs if available.
 * *Improvements*
 	* Renamed the "Select Locale" menu title to "User Locale" and included the current locale value.
 * *Bugfixes*